sveljko/sveljko.github.io/_posts/2018-04-21-real_time_primer.md

 recursion will be at most N levels deep and that you do have enough memory for the stack in that case, you're OK.

+For example, say you're developing SW for a cross-bar switch.
+Finding a path to connect two points can be recursive, in general, because the upper bound for the level of recursion is the number of rods/bars that you can (cross-)connect.
+Because it doesn't make sense to connect twice to the same bar for the same connection.
+So, if the number of bars is small enough to fit in your available stack memory, you're good.

 But, obviously, a directory tree can be _very_ deep and overflow the stack memory.